detekt/detekt/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+* Version of detekt used:
 * Operating System and version:
-* Link to your project:
+* Link to your project (if it's a public repository):